eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ***Property: spring.servlet.multipart.max-request-size***

-Use this property to define the maximum size of HTTP request in number of bytes.
-Values can use the suffixed "MB" or "KB" (e.g. '1024MB').
+Use this property to define the maximum size of HTTP request in bytes.
+Values can use the suffixes "MB" or "KB" (e.g. '1024MB').

 | Category | Value |
 |--- | ---: |